sjbennett123/polarlarp/content/current_writeups/_index.md

 - move feedback to it's own section.
 Add icon on event overview.
 - add unique to rumors in event overview
 - write out steps for converting from website to word
+- Calculate registration date from event date on website
+- Fix website toc
+- Generate HTML Page with
+      modules
+      roles
+      Misc
+- generate as json
+      modules
+      misc
+      roles
+      national monster cards
+- arrange!
+- Print at 8 1/2 by 11 for shack!
+- print at half letter for everyone else.
+- 48 hour books!
+- write out steps for converting from website to affinity publisher
+- Neromonster manual

+  Update with tooltips

+  Generate PDF and link to overview page

+  Fix blank entries

+  Order PDF by name

+  Add link back to index by type

+  Create  template generation

+  PDF with indexes

+   by creature type

+  Apl

+  Update how to read a monster card with proper headings

+  Update new player section with icons

+  Update player section with icons

+  Make misc

 ## To Do Overall